GLOBAL MARKETS-World stocks slip, upbeat earnings compete with rate-hike angst | Headlines

 GLOBAL MARKETS-World stocks slip, upbeat earnings compete with rate-hike angst

-Still, Wall Street shares were tipped to open higher with Netflix shares soaring 14% in after-hours trade on Tuesday after the streaming giant reversed customer losses that had hammered its stock this year and projected more growth ahead.
+As European trade wore on, U.S. stock futures turned mixed.
+Netflix shares soared 14% in after-hours trade on Tuesday after the streaming giant reversed customer losses that had hammered its stock this year and projected more growth ahead.
 Upbeat results this week from the likes of Goldman Sachs, Bank of America and Johnson & Johnson have eased worries about a weak earnings season hit by rising borrowing costs and high inflation.

 The S&P 500 stock index is up more than 6% from roughly two-year lows hit last week.
 "What is reassuring is that in an environment which has been very difficult for equity markets over the past few weeks, is that you have (earnings) numbers that are turning out positive," said Francois Savary, chief investment officer at Prime Partners.